camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 ## Subprocess

-### Embedded Sub Process

-If a migration instruction applies to an embedded sub process, it is migrated to its target sub process in the target process definition.
+If a migration instruction applies to an embedded/event/transaction sub process, it is migrated to its target sub process in the target process definition.
 In case no instruction applies, the instance is cancelled before migration is performed.
 Should the target process definition contain new sub processes that no existing instance migrates to, then these are instantiated as needed during migration.

+Embedded/Event/Transaction sub processes can be mapped interchangeably.
+For example, it is possible to map an embedded sub process to an event sub process.

 ### Call Activity